tansaku/battleships-1/README.md

 - If hit, you get to go again

-- A player has to declare if his ship is hit, missed, or sunk.
+- the board declares if ship is hit, missed, or sunk. -->

 - A miss is marked with a 0 on the tracking grid.
 A hit is marked with a 1 on the tracking grid.

 - If a ship is hit in all its cells, it is sunk.

+- You cannot cheat.

 - First player to sink opponent's fleet wins.
 Game finishes.